Wisconsin Red Fox

 Red fox mating behavior varies substantially.
 Often males and females are monogamous, but males

-with multiple female mates are also know, as are male/female pairs that use non-breeding female
+with multiple female mates are also known, as are male/female pairs that use non-breeding female

 helpers in raising their young.
 Females mated to the same male fox may share a den.
 Red fox